ineiti/fledger/WIP.md

   - add `build` and `test` to main `Makefile` instead of only having it in the github-workflow
   - make all tests pass again
+- FEATURES:
   - send regular `NodeStat`s to the signalling-server
   - a change in the version of the signalling server should stop `fledger` and `flbrowser`
   - Create usable crates for a signalling server and webrtc clients
     - add minimal documentation to crates
     - Publish fledger crates in crates.io

 ## Current concrete goal